kurmachu/retro-docs-site/README.md

 Once built, launch Live Server with the **Go Live** button and navigate into the `docs` folder to preview the site.

 ## Themes

+## ⚠️ We are not accepting contributions at this time.

 Themes are placed in catagories in the themes folder and automatically added to the list on full build, you can copy [Arithm](https://github.com/kurmachu/retro-docs-site/blob/master/themes/default/arithm.css) for commented properties and examples.

 Please ensure themes are accessible (using devtools, or [WebAIM](https://webaim.org/resources/contrastchecker/)), unless you specifically opt-out of accessibility with the `"accessibility":"ignore"` meta property.